Why is this important?

 How are we helping?

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) has been increasing its involvement in DRR and preparedness projects over the last decade both in terms of funding and activities.
+The European Commission's department for European Civil Protection and Humanitarian Aid Operations has been increasing its involvement in DRR and preparedness projects over the last decade both in terms of funding and activities.

 Integrating disaster risk reduction interventions into relief operations is another crucial element of preparedness.
-Given the possibility of reoccurring crises in the same region, ECHO encourages the inclusion of disaster preparedness actions in aid responses.
+Given the possibility of reoccurring crises in the same region, the European Commission encourages the inclusion of disaster preparedness actions in aid responses.
 Adopting crisis information, alert and rapid damage-assessment systems for the humanitarian community is also important to ensure adequate support in disaster risk reduction activities.

-Finally, ECHO advocates for the integration of DRR efforts into development aid in order to ensure sustainable policies, particularly in countries at high risk.
+Finally, the European Commission advocates for the integration of DRR efforts into development aid in order to ensure sustainable policies, particularly in countries at high risk.